Best Easter egg deals 2025: Save on Cadbury, Lindt and more

 We’re really excited that Easter eggs have had a real promotion this year.
 Supermarkets are nailing it with their own brand flavours, while luxury chocolatiers and high street boutiques such as Hotel Chocolat continue to impress with their quality.
 Plus, if you stock up on household favourites, such as Cadbury, Kinder and Mars, you can never go wrong.

-If, like us, you are beating the rush, you can save yourself some cash on fantastic Easter egg deals.
+If, like us, you are looking to beat the rush, you can save yourself some cash on fantastic Easter egg deals right now.
 We’ve even done the hard work for you and compiled a list of the best offers out there.
 In our list, we’ve thought about all tastes and price points – classic milk, caramels, nutty chocolate, and even options fit for a family egg hunt.
 These deals won’t be around for long, though.
 On your marks...

 Kinder surprise giant Easter egg: Was £17, now £12.50, Tesco.com